You and Your Health Care Team

 To get the most out of your visits:

-- at the beginning of your appointment, let your health care provider know that you have a few questions.
+- Write down your questions before your visit.
+At the beginning of your appointment, let your health care provider know that you have a few questions.

 Making Decisions About Your Care

 It can be confusing and overwhelming when you worry if you’ll make the right decision.
-Use the BRAIN acronym to help guide you in getting answers to your questions.
+The BRAIN acronym can help guide you.

 B … What are the benefits?
 How will this help my baby or me?